seyounger/WILT/README.md

 + Spatial Analyst extension enabled
 + 3D Analyst Extension enabled

-## Instructions to run the tool in ArcGIS:
+## Instructions to run the tool and calculate WILT:

 Please read the paper to fully understand the methods before trying to run the tool https://doi.org/10.1016/j.jenvman.2019.109863